 WonderFox DVD Ripper Pro: Digitize Your DVDs for Easy Playback

-Many of my friends and I still watch DVDs in the traditional way, which is to watch DVDs on a TV from a DVD player.
+Many of my friends and I still enjoy DVDs the traditional way: playing them on a TV via a DVD player.
 But sometimes, it’s not uncommon to run into problems when plugging in a DVD player to a TV.

-I’ve met myself and seen others encountering DVD player not working issues on TVs like Samsung, TCL, Vizio and Roku.
+I’ve personally experienced and seen others encounter DVD player not working issues on TVs like Samsung, TCL, Vizio and Roku.
 This is a persisting headache if not resolved properly.
 Therefore, in this article, I want to help whoever’s having this problem to solve the issue once and for all with my troubleshooting experience.

 Let’s start!